Layered Strategies for Academic Success

 Form a course study group.

 Studies demonstrate that fellow students are highly effective resources in the learning process.
 Peer collaboration works!
-Since they are enrolled in the same rigorous courses together, students face similar academic challenges and can collaborate to achieve success.
-With the right approach, a peer study group structures studying time and builds a regular studying routine.
+With the right approach, a peer study group structures study time and builds a regular studying routine.
 Discussing and thinking about course content with peers aids in the learning process.
 Peer study groups also help to establish mutual accountability.
+Click here for tips on forming Peer Study Groups.

 Ask about resources in your dorm.

-Some dorms have students who have volunteered to assist fellow residents as tutors.
-Ask your Hall Council or your dorm’s “academic commissioner” about the availability of this option.
+Many dorms have Academic Commissioners to help students connect with others in the same college or major.
+And some dorms have students who have volunteered to assist fellow residents as tutors.
+Ask your dorm’s Academic Commissioner or your Hall Council about the availability of these resources.